kshedden/seqmatch/README.md

 A rule of thumb would be to set `BloomSize` equal to twice the number of reads times `NumHash`.

+__Logging__

+Several log files are written to the workspace directory.
+If the program completes successfully, the file `run.log` will end with a line that reads "All done, exiting".
+If this is not the case, the program has ended early for some reason.
+You can look in some of the other log files to see if any useful error information is present.

 __Next steps__

 Count the distinct reads that successfully match into the genes: